Evaluation¶

 The evaluation is performed by measuring the detection sensitivity of the algorithm and the corresponding false positive rate per scan.
 A candidate is considered to be a true positive if it detects a nodule from the reference standard.
 Our hit criterium is that a candidate should be located within a distance R of the nodule center, where R is set to the diameter of the nodule divided by 2.
 Candidates that are not detecting any nodule are considered false positives.
 Candidates that are detecting irrelevant findings (see Data section in this page for definition) are ignored during the evaluation and are not considered either false positives or true positives.
+Analysis is performed using free receiver operating characteristic (FROC) analysis.
+To obtain a point on the FROC curve, only those findings of a CAD system whose degree of suspicion is above a threshold t are selected, and the sensitivity and average number of false positives per scan is determined.
+All thresholds that define a unique point on the FROC curve are evaluated.
+The point with the lowest false positive rate is connected to (0,0).

 The final score is defined as the average sensitivity at 7 predefined false positive rates: 1/8, 1/4, 1/2, 1, 2, 4, and 8 FPs per scan.
 Clearly a perfect system will have a score of 1 and the lowest possible score is 0.
 Most CAD systems in clinical use today have their internal threshold set to operate somewhere between 1 to 4 false positives per scan on average.
 Some systems allow the user to vary the threshold.
 To make the task more challenging, we included low false positive rates in our evaluation.
 This determines if a system can also identify a significant percentage of nodules with very few false alarms, as might be needed for CAD algorithms that operate more or less autonomously.